Giants' Michael Conforto: Remains out of lineup

-Conforto (heel) is not in the starting lineup Friday versus the Orioles.
+Conforto (heel) is not in the starting lineup for the Giants on Sunday versus the Orioles, Maria I. Guardado of MLB.com reports.

-Conforto will miss a second game in a row after he injured his heel Tuesday against the Pirates.
-The MRI on his foot back clean, so the outfielder should return to the lineup in the near future.
-Mike Yastrzemski will slide over to right field while Brett Wisely enters the lineup in center field and bats ninth in the series opener with Baltimore.
+Conforto was able to appear off the bench against Baltimore on Friday, but he hasn't been able to start since leaving Tuesday's game against the Pirates with a bruise on his left heel.
+Mitch Haniger gets the start in right field again with Blake Sabol lining up in left field while Conforto recovers.

 More News